Dribo/DTU-02467_ProjectB/content/network-analysis.md

 ## *Subgraphs created*

 Using the attributes in our nodes we experimented with subsets.
-We filtered based on type to get insights on this specific group.
+We filtered based on type to get insights on a specific group.
 Another filter that proved useful was discarding nodes based on number of connections.
 Removing nodes with few edges and very high amounts of edges made a less interconnected graph which was more suitable for finding communities.
 We found subgraphs that were more readable in a visualization than the full graph.
-A few examples of graphs we found are shown below, we included communities for clarity, but we will go more into detail on these later
+A few examples of graphs we found are shown below, we included communities for clarity, but we will go more into detail on these later.

 ![](/images/full-graph.png)